andrewaaronw/policies/roles_policy.md

 11. Maintains a program promoting workforce members to report non-compliance with policies and procedures.
 	1. Promptly, properly, and consistently investigates and addresses reported violations and takes steps to prevent recurrence.
-	2. Applies consistent and appropriate sanctions against workforce members who fail to comply with the security policies and procedures of Catalyze.
+	2. Applies consistent and appropriate sanctions against workforce members who fail to comply with the security policies and procedures of Phil or Catalyze.
-	3. Mitigates, to the extent practicable, any harmful effect known to Catalyze of a use or disclosure of ePHI in violation of Catalyze’s policies and procedures, even if effect is the result of actions of Catalyze business associates, customers, and/or partners.
+	3. Mitigates, to the extent practicable, any harmful effect known to Phil or Catalyze of a use or disclosure of ePHI in violation of Phil or Catalyze’s policies and procedures, even if effect is the result of actions of Catalyze business associates, customers, and/or partners.

 12. Reports security efforts and incidents to administration immediately upon discovery.
 Responsibilities in the case of a known ePHI breach are documented in the [Catalyze Breach Policy](./#breach).